 Child development experts say you can expect your little one to concentrate for about 2-5 minutes times their age.
 That means a 3-year-old might be able to concentrate on a task for 6 to 15 minutes while a 4-year-old might last 8 to 20 minutes.

-You know, puzzles are such perfect tools to build children’s concentration muscles.
+And you know what, puzzles are such perfect tools to build those concentration muscles in kids.

 Paying attention includes possessing the ability to focus on one thing for a sustained period of time.
 Working on a puzzle until completion does give kids the chance to work on one task, uninterrupted.

-As a parent or educator, one important thing you must consider is choosing a puzzle that is appropriate for the child’s age and current concentration level.
+But for children to get the full concentration benefit from puzzles, you should choose one that is age-appropriate.
 If it’s too difficult, kids get impatient and give up.
-But, puzzles that are too easy don’t provide enough challenge to boost your child’s concentration and patience.
+But, puzzles that are too easy don’t provide enough challenge to boost your child’s focus and patience.

 Do you need some guidelines?

-For a two-year-old, knobbed puzzles are usually most appropriate.
-But, for a 3-year-old, try a 10 to 20-piece jigsaw puzzle with large pieces.
+For a one-year-old, knobbed puzzles with few pieces are usually most appropriate.
+But, for a 3-year-old, try a 16 to 20-piece jigsaw puzzle with large pieces.
 Older children can handle even more difficult puzzles.

-For instance, you could provide a 50-piece jigsaw puzzle to a kid who's only 3 years old.
-But that typically requires you to help the child significantly to avoid getting them frustrated.
+For instance, you could provide a 50-piece jigsaw puzzle to a kid who’s only 3 years old.
+But that would probably require you to help the child at the beginning to avoid getting them frustrated.